jesusdiazvico/didcomm-privacy-benchmarks/README.md

 # Requirements

 The code is in Python3.
-All needed packages are listed in the `requirements.txt` file.
-If you have a working Python3 implementation, you only need to run:
+All needed Python packages are listed in the `requirements.txt` file.
+If you have a working Python3 implementation, and Gnuplot in your system, you only need to run:

 ```
 pip install -r requirements.txt